OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-37.md

 Hezekiah took the letter from the messengers and read it.
 Then he went up to the house of the Lord and spread it out before the Lord.

 ## Isaiah 37:15
-And Hezekiah prayed to the Lord, saying,
+And Hezekiah offered his prayer to the Lord:

 ## Isaiah 37:16
 “O Lord of hosts, God of Israel, who is enthroned above the cherubim, you alone are God over all the kingdoms of the earth.
 You have made heaven and earth.